Tracing boron diffusion into a textured silicon solar cell using electron beam induced current in a scanning transmission electron microscope: Numerical EBIC Model

 \section{Numerical EBIC Model}

-To simulate the drift diffusion behaviour of excess charge carriers, a 2D model (omitting the electron propagation direction, i.e. $z$) with three variables is used: The electrostatic potential $\phi$ as well as the electron and hole concentrations $n$ and $p$.
-In addition, following parameters are needed: The ionized acceptor and donor concentrations $N_\text{a}^-$ and $N_\text{d}^+$, the relative permittivity $\epsilon_\text{r}$, the electron and hole mobilities $\mu_\text{e}$ and $\mu_\text{h}$, the intrinsic charge carrier concentration $n_\text{i}$ as well as the excess charge carrier generation and recombination rates $g$ and $r$.
-The set of partial differential equations that have to be solved is given by Poisson's equation (\ref{eq:poisson}) and the stationary continuity equations including sinks and sources for electrons (\ref{eq:n}) and holes (\ref{eq:p}):
+To simulate the drift diffusion behaviour of excess charge carriers, a 2D model (omitting the electron beam propagation direction, i.e. $z$) with three variables is used: The electrostatic potential $\phi$ as well as the electron and hole concentrations $n$ and $p$, which are linked via the van-Roosbroeck set of differential equations including Poisson's equation for the electrostatic potential and the stationary continuity equations for electrons and holes \cite{van1950theory}:

-Please note that the two parenthesized terms on the right side of equation (\ref{eq:n}) and (\ref{eq:p}) correspond to the drift respectively diffusion of charge carriers and that the Boltzmann approximation has been used to express the latter with mobilities.
-All necessary steps to deduce the given equations can be found e.g. in~\cite{Sze2006}.
-The values of the constant parameters used in the simulations are summarized in Tab. \ref{tab:parameters}.
-The concentration of ionized donors is held constant at 3.5$\times10^{15}$\,cm$^{-3}$, which correpsonds to the wafer's resistivity of 1.4\,\textOmega cm, whereas the ionized acceptor concentration is is given by the boron density presented in Fig. \ref{fig:Boron}.
+Here, $N_\text{d}$ is the ionized donor concentration and $N_\text{B}$ the boron concentration presented in Figure \ref{fig:boron}, which is considered as the ionized acceptor concentration.
+Furthermore, the relative permittivity $\epsilon_\text{r}$, the electron and hole mobilities $\mu_\text{e}$ and $\mu_\text{h}$, the intrinsic charge carrier concentration $n_\text{i}$ as well as the excess charge carrier generation and recombination rates $g$ and $r$ are used.
+The two parenthesized terms on the right side of equation (\ref{eq:n}) and (\ref{eq:p}) express drift and diffusion of charge carriers and the Einstein relation has been used to express the latter with mobilities instead of diffusivities.
+The values of the constant parameters used in the simulations are summarized in Table \ref{tab:parameters}.
+The concentration of ionized donors is held constant at 3.5$\times10^{15}$\,cm$^{-3}$, which corresponds to the wafer resistivity of 1.4\,\textOmega cm.

-The generation rate $g$ due to the electron beam is modelled as a gaussian, where the mean value represents the position of the electron beam.
-The standard deviation was set to 10\,nm and the amplitude to 8.87$\times10^{25}$\,cm$^{-3}$s$^{-1}$.
-The recombination rate $r$ is expressed by the following term which is motivated by a single Shockley-Read-Hall (SRH) recombination centre \cite{Black2016} (but omits reemission from the trap state):
+The generation rate $g$ due to the electron beam is modeled as a Gaussian, where the mean value represents the position of the electron beam.
+The standard deviation was set to 10\,nm to guarantee an extension similar to the mesh size and the amplitude to 8.87$\times10^{25}$\,cm$^{-3}$s$^{-1}$.
+The recombination rate $r$ is expressed by the following term which is motivated by a single Shockley-Read-Hall recombination centre \cite{Black2016} (but omits re-emission from the trap state):